carbon-design-system/carbon-charts/packages/svelte/README.md

 ### Rollup

+#### ReferenceError: process is not defined

+Install and add
+[@rollup/plugin-replace](https://github.com/rollup/plugins/tree/master/packages/replace)
-Enable `inlineDynamicImports` in your `rollup.config.js` to avoid the `this has been rewritten to undefined` error message.
+to the list of plugins in `rollup.config.js` to avoid the `process is not defined` runtime error.

-If you encounter `ReferenceError: process is not defined`, install [@rollup/plugin-replace](https://github.com/rollup/plugins/tree/master/packages/replace) and add it to `plugins` in `rollup.config.js`.
+This plugin statically replaces strings in bundled files with the specified value.

+In the example below, all instances of `process.env.NODE_ENV` will be replaced with `"production"` while bundling.

 ```js
 // rollup.config.js